Commercial Real Estate Loan Calculator

 Loan-to-Cost (LTC)

-LTC applies to construction and value-add projects, measuring the loan against total project cost rather than appraised value.
+LTC applies to construction and value-add projects, measuring loan against total project cost.
+Most lenders cap LTC at 75–80% for ground-up construction.

 Cap Rate